Bluechai03/frontend-mentor-challenges/README.md

 ## About The Repo

-The purpose of this repo is to store all my solutions and attempts at completing Front End Mentor challenges, which is to replicate a given web design as close as possible through code.
+The purpose of this repo is to store all my solutions and attempts at completing Frontend Mentor challenges, which is to replicate a given web design as close as possible through code.
 I did these challenges so that I could focus on improving my coding skills without having to worry about creating a good design everytime.

 Folders with a number are challenges I've completed and the rest are currently unfinished.

 You can also see my completed solutions here: [https://www.frontendmentor.io/profile/Bluechai03](https://www.frontendmentor.io/profile/Bluechai03)

-All design and assets are provided by Front End Mentor.
+All design and assets are provided by Frontend Mentor.

 # Completed Challenges